PawelLipski/git-machete-blog/blog.md

 ![git machete update](update.png)

-We didn't include that on the above screenshot, but in the meantime git displayed a standard interactive rebase TODO list that listed the 3 commits that were about to be moved onto `develop`.
+We didn't include this in the screenshot above, but in the meantime git has displayed a standard interactive rebase TODO list that includes the 3 commits that were about to be moved onto `develop`.
 We could do all the actions allowed during an interactive rebase, such as squashing commits, editing the commit messages etc.
 Of course, we could even cancel the entire operation by clearing the rebase TODO list.